lbovet/el4j/trunk/el4j/framework/apps/refdb/app/gui-tiger/README.txt

 Maturity (or lack thereof ;) )
 ------------------------------

 To accelerate the construction of this prototype, we have concentrated on the configuration interface.
-To present a working prototype, backing support is simulated using the refdb's persistence logic.
-This dependency will be removed at a later time.
+In particular, remoting the repository is currently broken.

 We have yet to provide the full capabilities of refdb; the impossibility to create/delete entities is particularly annoying.